 Health Conditions 🏥

 Many mixed-breed dogs have fewer health issues than purebreds, but of course, no breed is without their medical problems.
 Labrador Corsos do have some issues you need to be aware of and look out for.

 Male vs Female

 It’s important to note that the parent breed from which your pup gets his or her behavior and temperament can play a bigger role than sex, so don’t expect every male of this breed to exhibit the same tendencies and behaviors.
-If you have a preference for one sex over the other, rest assured that it may not make too much of a difference in your dog’s temperament.
+If you have a preference for one sex of Labrador Corso over the other, rest assured that it may not make too much of a difference in your dog’s temperament.

 Labrador Corsos are an interesting and a bit of an eclectic breed.
 Their parent breeds have very different temperaments and behavioral tendencies, and this means that your pup could embody strong personality traits from one or a mix of both.
 Regardless of which parent they inherit their personality from, you can trust that they will be loyal, protective, and loving.

 This is a large dog breed that can be very muscular with a thick chest and broad cheekbones.
 While this appearance may be intimidating to some, this breed tends to be very family-oriented and exhibits patience and understanding when it comes to children.